The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Results

-Because closure phases are non-linear, we calculate the complex visibilities of the uniform prior model, using the median of the marginalized posterior for all parameters, and add this to our binary model visibilities before calculating the model closure phases.
+{Because closure phases are non-linear, we calculate the complex visibilities of the {power law model}, using the median of the marginalized posterior for all parameters of {the power law model, } and add this to our binary model visibilities before calculating the model closure phases {and then kernel phases}.
 Each cell in the grid shows the best fit contrast divided by the uncertainty in the contrast calculated using the Laplace approximation \citep{doi:10.1080/01621459.1986.10478240}, assuming the uncertainties are Gaussian.
-We clearly see that there is residual emission at an SNR of $\sim$4, to the south-west of PDS 70 A and very close to the inner working angle of 94 mas, that is not fully captured by our two planet plus disk model.
-To assess the nature of the signal that we observe, we use nested sampling to fit a star plus planet model to the residual closure phases and find a contrast of $7.6^{+0.6}_{-1.3}$ magnitudes, a separation of $100^{+45}_{-42}$ mas and a position angle of $207^{+11}_{-10}$ degrees.
-The position angle of the signal is well constrained, however, there is a strong anti-correlation between the separation and contrast, which is expected for a high contrast source near the diffraction limit.
+We clearly see that there is residual emission at an SNR of $\sim$4, to the south west of PDS 70 A and very close to the inner working angle of 94 mas, that is not fully captured by our two planet plus disk model.
+To assess the nature of the signal that we observe, we use nested sampling to fit a star plus planet model to the residual {kernel phases and find a contrast of $7.6^{+0.8}_{-1.3}$ magnitudes, a separation of $118^{+52}_{-64}$ mas and a position angle of $220^{+10}_{-15}$ degrees}.
+The position angle of the signal is {reasonably well constrained, however, there is a strong correlation} between the separation and contrast, which is expected for a high contrast source near the diffraction limit.
 Interestingly, the position angle of the observed signal is not consistent with forward scattering from an inner disk that has the same geometry as the outer disk.
-However, due to the unconstrained nature of the separation of the emission it is unclear whether the signal is due to compact emission or an inner disk feature.
+However, due to the unconstrained nature of the separation of the emission it is unclear whether the signal is due to compact emission or an inner disk feature.}